Understand how the COVID-19 pandemic and the end of the Coronavirus Job Retention Scheme impacts on redundancy procedures

 10. Be compassionate and prioritise wellbeing

 Making redundancies can be a difficult time for the employer, the employee being made redundant and employees who remain within the business.
-Redundancy processes and being on furlough can increase anxiety and have an adverse effect on mental health.
+Redundancy processes can increase anxiety and have an adverse effect on mental health.
 An employer has a duty of care to its employees.

 Ensure managers are considerate and empathetic, recognising how employees may be feeling.